RongrongMa/GLocalKD/README.md

 # GLocalKD
 This is the code for WSDM2022 paper "Deep Graph-level Anomaly Detection by Glocal Knowledge Distillation".

+## Brief Introduction
+Global and Local Knowledge Distillation (GLocalKD) is introduced in our WSDM22 paper, which leverages a set of normal training data to perform end-to-end anomaly score learning for graph-level anomaly detection (GAD) problem.
+GAD describes the problem of detecting graphs that are abnormal in their structure and/or the features of their nodes, as compared to other graphs.
+GLocalKD addresses a semi-supervised GAD problem in that the data known are all labeled normal data.
+The experiment results show that  GLocalKD can be implemented data-effectively and is robustness to anomaly contamination, indicating its applicability in both unsupervised (anomaly-contaminated unlabeled training data) and semi-supervised (exclusively normal training data) settings.

 ## Data Preparation

 Some of datasets are put in ./dataset folder.
 Due to the large file size limitation, some datasets are not uploaded in this project.
 You may download them from the urls listed in the paper.